[Onahama, Iwaki, Fukushima Prefecture] With the opening of the Onahama Marine Bridge, Onahama has regained its vitality

-Onahama is a port town located in Iwaki City, located in the southern part of Fukushima Prefecture, and home to Onahama Port, the largest port in Fukushima Prefecture.
+Onahama is a port town in Iwaki City in southern Fukushima Prefecture, home to Onahama Port, the largest port in Fukushima Prefecture

 Onahama Port.
-On the left jetty are Onahama Fish Market (left) and Iwakira Ramew (right), and the right jetty is Aquamarine Fukushima.
-Part of Onahama Marine Bridge is visible in the upper right corner. ©Iwaki City
+On the left pier are the Onahama Fish Market (left) and Iwaki La-Ramyu (right), and on the right pier is Aquamarine Fukushima.
+Part of the Onahama Marine Bridge can be seen in the upper right corner. © Iwaki City

-Originally a small fishing village, Onahama developed into a port town for shipping annual tax rice during the Edo period, and in the late Edo period (1855), Onahama Port also functioned as a port for shipping coal that was discovered nearby.
+Originally a small fishing village, Onahama developed as a port town for shipping rice as tax during the Edo period, and in the late Edo period (1855), Onahama Port also functioned as a shipping port for coal that was discovered nearby

-Since the Meiji period, the amount of coal mined in the Tokiwa coalfield has increased, reaching 4 million tons a year at its peak, making it the largest producer in Japan.
-Along with this, Onahama Port developed greatly, and the town became booming.
+Since the Meiji period, the amount of coal mined from the Joban coalfields has increased, reaching 4 million tons per year at its peak, making it the largest coal mining area in Japan.
+Along with this, Onahama Port has developed greatly, and the town has become very prosperous

-After that, from the 1950s onwards, the mainstream energy industry was replaced by oil, and the coal industry rapidly declined.
-In 1985, the last mine closed, marking the end of the Tokiwa coalfield.
+After that, from the 1950s onwards, oil took over as the main energy source, and the coal industry rapidly declined.
+In 1985, the last mine closed, signaling the end of the Joban coalfield

-Of course, Onahama was greatly affected by the closure of the Joban Coal Mine, but even after the mine was closed, Onahama Port was maintained as an important port in the Tohoku region, and continued to develop as a fishing port with one of the largest catches in the country.
+Of course, Onahama was greatly affected by the closure of the Joban Coal Mine, but even after the mine was abandoned, Onahama Port continued to be developed as an important port in the Tohoku region and as a fishing port with one of the highest catch volumes in the country

-The Great East Japan Earthquake that occurred in 2011 caused a huge tsunami that hit the port, causing devastating damage.
-Not only small fishing boats but also large cargo ships were washed ashore on the embankment, instantly losing its function as a port.
-Furthermore, the collapse of the nearby Fukushima nuclear power plant caused radioactive contamination to spread to the sea, causing enormous damage to the fishing industry.
+The Great East Japan Earthquake that occurred in 2011 caused a massive tsunami to hit the port, causing devastating damage.
+Not only small fishing boats but also large cargo ships were washed up on the dike, instantly rendering the port unable to function.
+Furthermore, the collapse of the nearby Fukushima Nuclear Power Plant spread radioactive contamination into the sea, causing enormous damage to the fishing industry

-Cargo ship washed up on the breakwater by the tsunami (Great East Japan Earthquake) ©Iwaki City
+A cargo ship washed up on a breakwater by the tsunami (Great East Japan Earthquake) © Iwaki City

-Onahama Marine Bridge, a symbol of recovery, was completed in 2018
+Onahama Marine Bridge, a symbol of reconstruction, completed in 2018

-As of 2022, Onahama Marine Bridge is still a construction road, but will be open to the public after the completion of the Higashi High Terminal.
+As of 2022, the Onahama Marine Bridge is still a construction-only road, but will be open to the public once the Toko Terminal is completed

-In March 2018, the ``Onahama Marine Bridge'' was completed, connecting the artificial island ``Higashi Port,'' which had been reclaimed off the coast of Onahama Port since 1994, with Wharf No. 3 on the land side.
-It became a symbol of Onahama's recovery, as it was lit up at night.
+In March 2018, the Onahama Marine Bridge was completed, connecting the artificial island of Higashi Port, which had been reclaimed offshore from Onahama Port since 1994, to Pier No. 3 on the land side.
+It is lit up at night and has become a symbol of Onahama's reconstruction

 INFORMATION